 A German version of the manual can be found here: http://feelyoursound.com/sundog-manual-german/.

-Sundog is a standalone program that sends MIDI notes to other music software or hardware.
+Sundog is a standalone composition software that sends MIDI notes to other music apps or hardware.
 The MIDI notes will be sent on different channels so that you can play on multiple instruments at once.
+Sundog also includes a built-in soundset of over 100 instruments.
+This way you can use Sundog even without opening your DAW.

 Sundog makes sure that all notes follow certain harmonic principles.
 This way your songs will always sound harmonic and interesting.